ryancfields/w6-frontend/README.md

 * **Question:** Describe what is happening in the code above.

 * **Your Answer:**
+Checking to see if there is a current userID, if no it redirects to login.
+Else goes to users route.
 ---

 - [ ] Now try logging in.
 Then, when you're on the `/users` page, refresh the page.